AbdoZahran59/NLP_PROJECT/README.md

 # NLP_PROJECT
-An En-Ar Sentence Similarity Model Using Siamese Network
+An En-Ar Sentence Similarity Model Using Siamese Network .

 Dataset Link : https://raw.githubusercontent.com/SamirMoustafa/nmt-with-attention-for-ar-to-en/master/ara_.txt

+Feel Free To Use The Code However You Wish!